javajon/kubernetes-observability/README.md

 addon called "registry".
 This is a private Docker registry running as a container in your cluster.
 A simple script will build and deploy the 3 microservices and their Docker images will be pushed to this registry.
-In the project directory `microservices` there is the source for the microservices and a script that will build and push the Docker images.
+In the project directory `<project>/microservices` there is the source for the microservices and a script that will build and push the Docker images.
 Run:

 ```
 ./pushImages.sh
 ```

 and it will run the Gradle task `pushImages` on each microservice project.
+If there are exceptions when attempting to push the image to the registry make sure you have run the env.sh script at the command line.

 You can explore the docker.gradle file for each service to see how the plugin builds, tags and pushes the Docker images.
 Once the images are pushed you can verify they are now in the registry with the command: